Preston-Yu/G-CU/Arduino/README.md

 # GCU-Code
 ## Update History
+### Version 2.1
+- Critical bug fix: Resolved a major issue that caused watchdog timer (WDT) resets when actual sensor read frequency dropped below the set frequency. **This is a fatal bug fix and updating is strongly recommended for all users.**
+- Optimized multi-sensor reading logic to significantly reduce latency.
+- Improved timing control and resource handling to prevent function congestion under low-frequency sampling scenarios.
 ### Version 2.0
 - Add data normalized calibration function.
 - Add new IMU and MI sensor measurement function.(Board v2.0 or above)(In this version also used old IMU)